 Ms. Prince received her Bachelor of Arts degree from Stanford University in 1981 and her Juris Doctor degree from the University of San Francisco School of Law in 1991.
 Ms. Prince is fluent in Spanish and conversant in French.

-Patricia Prince believes that ongoing exploration, evaluation and analysis of the practice of mediation is essential for a top tier mediator.
+Patricia Prince believes that ongoing exploration, evaluation and analysis of the practice of mediation are essential for a top tier mediator.
 As part of her professional development, Ms. Prince regularly participates in training seminars, professional practice groups and trade associations.
-In addition to continuing legal education in her legal areas of expertise, Ms. Prince has had extensive mediation training with private mediators, state and federal court ADR programs, and mediation organizations, including:
+Her mediation training has included:

 - Steve Rosenberg’s Mediation Training (2001)